DawiD131/nasa_rovers_image_gallery/README.md

 ## Features

--User can choose which rover he wants to view photos from -More features will be added soon
+-User can choose which rover he wants to view photos from.
+-More features will be added soon

 ## Status